Eric Shipton: Second World War

 During the Second World War, Shipton was appointed as HM Consul at Kashgar in western China, where he remained from 1940 to 1942, then after a brief spell in England was assigned to work in Persia as a "Cereal Liaison Officer" for 20 months during 1943–44.
 Next he was posted as an attaché to the British Military Mission in Hungary as an "agricultural adviser", which position saw him through until the end of the war.
+On his return to England, he married Diana Channer, in Lyme Regis 16 Dec 1942, who shared his love of wild country.

 Post-War years

 In 1946 Shipton returned to Kashgar as Consul General, and during a visit from Bill Tilman they tried to climb Muztagh Ata, 7546 metres, reaching the broad summit dome.
 In 1947 Shipton explored and named Shipton's Arch.
 He took the opportunity of his Kashgar posting to explore other Central Asian mountains.
 The first western exploration of the Rolwaling Himal was made by Shipton in 1951 during the reconnaissance of Mount Everest.
 While exploring the Barun gorge he named Island Peak.
-In the 1951 Everest expedition, Shipton and Dr Michael Ward also took photographs of the footprints of what may have been the Yeti (Abominable Snowman), an ice axe being included in the photographs to show scale.
+In the 1951 Everest expedition, Shipton and Dr Michael Ward also took photographs of the footprints of what some believed to be the Yeti (Abominable Snowman), an ice axe being included in the photographs to show scale.
 Because of his belief in the efficacy of small expeditions as compared to military-style 'sieges', Shipton was stepped down from the leadership of the 1953 Everest expedition, along with Andrew Croft, in favour of Major John Hunt: "I leave London absolutely shattered", he wrote.
 Between the years 1953 and 1957 he worked at a variety of jobs.
 Shipton worked as Warden of the Outward Bound Mountain school at Eskdale until the failure of his marriage with his wife, Diana.
 He worked on farms, was awarded his CBE, and in 1957 led a group of students from the Imperial College of Science to the Karakoram.